mulu/mulu.github.io/docs/api_overview.md

 To search for product matches, submit an [HTTP&nbsp;GET](http://tools.ietf.org/html/rfc2616#section-9.3) request to the server `api.mulu.me` and request the `/v1/matches` resource.
-The operation `/v1/matches` is the only REST API operation in the Mulu&nbsp;API&nbsp;v1.
+The operation `/v1/matches` is the only API operation in the Mulu&nbsp;API&nbsp;v1.
 Add query string parameters for your account API key and one or more search criteria.

 For basic testing in a browser, format Mulu API searches as standard HTTP URLs: